andrey-kokoev/filesync/packages/mirrors/README.md

 - **source**: Glob pattern to find source files
 - **targets**: Array of relative paths for mirror destinations (relative to each source file's directory)

+### Config Resolution

+- If `--config` is not provided, the CLI searches for `filesync.config.json` from the invocation directory upward.
+- Syncing is always scoped to the invocation directory and below, even if the config file is found higher up.
+- If no config is found, the CLI exits with a non-zero status and prints an error.

 ## Programmatic API